-To secure these much needed funds, lenders, as well as investors, will normally require the business to purchase key man life insurance on their key people.
+To secure these much-needed funds, lenders, as well as investors, will typically require the business to purchase life insurance on their key people.

-In fact, one of the country’s largest lenders to small businesses, the SBA, requires key man insurance, and, in most cases, prior to funding any small business loan.
+One of the country’s largest lenders to small businesses, the SBA, requires keyman insurance, and, in most cases, before funding any small business loan.

-If you are applying for an SBA loan and need key man life insurance, here are the best practices to securing coverage, which are critical to getting the best results.
+If you are applying for an SBA loan and need life insurance, here are the best practices for securing coverage, which is critical to getting the best results.

-Even if key man life insurance is not a requirement to secure financing, the cost is negligible compared to the added credibility your company will have with your financiers and investors.
+Even if life insurance is not a requirement to secure financing, the cost is negligible compared to the added credibility your company will have with your bank or investors.

-When attempting to secure financing, do not be surprised if one of the lender’s first questions is regarding your company’s key man life insurance.
+When attempting to obtain a loan, do not be surprised if the lender’s first question is, “does your company have a key man life insurance policy.”

-Generally, when using a key man life insurance policy to secure a loan, a collateral assignment is utilized to ensure the bank or lending institution receives funds to cover the loan balance due in the event the key person or business owner dies.
+Generally, when using a life insurance policy to secure a loan, a collateral assignment is utilized, which ensures the bank receives funds to cover the loan balance due in the event a borrower dies.

 More than any other type of company, key man insurance is crucial to niche businesses.

-For example, hedge funds, research and bio-medical firms, companies with special contracts and other businesses with patents and proprietary systems, all rely heavily on the niche expertise of a key employee or business owner.
+For example, hedge funds, research, and biomedical firms, companies with exclusive contracts and other businesses with patents and proprietary systems, all rely heavily on the niche expertise of a key employee or business owner.

 What happens to the company if one of these niche people dies unexpectedly?